 Setting Up Your Event

 1. Click the Host an Event for this Event Campaign button.
-This is the page where the event map is located.
-You can either enter your zip code to RSVP for events near you, or you can sign up to host your own event.
-Note that your event will not show up on the map unless you create it via the host button.
+This is the page where the event map or event list is located.
+You can enter your ZIP/postal code, city, or Event Title to find events near you, or you can sign up to host your own event.
+Note that your event will not show up on the map or the event list unless you create it via the host button.

 2. Next, a Host Guidelines alert will pop up.
 Here, the event campaign’s host will outline what information they would like you to include in your event.
 Review the guidelines.

 3. Now, you will create the event’s page.
 You’ll give the event a title, which should be similar to the event campaign’s title, a location, time, a banner image (optional), and your contact information, if you choose to do so.
-For more guidance check out our help doc on creating events or our event tutorial.
+We recommend adding your email address to the host contact information, or on the automatic email people receive when they RSVP.
 You can also follow the tips by hovering over the question marks next to each field.
 Pro tip - check out our guides to creating accessible protests and meetings.

 4. Add a quick summary of the event in the Event Description box. it should give relevant information about the event like the purpose and further instructions.
 Often the organizers of the event campaign have given you specific language you can customize.

-5. Below that, you’ll find a check box to designate for private events.
-A private event means that your event is not searchable on the event campaign map when someone inputs their zip code.
+6. Below that, you’ll find a check box to designate for private events.
+A private event means that your event is not searchable on the event campaign map or event list when someone searches for events near them.
 However, it’s important to note that the event is not really private.
 Anyone with the link can share the event on social media – or forward to friends.

-7. Next, you will create the form that attendees will fill out when they RSVP.
-You can add a goal slider to show how close you are to meeting your goal number of attendees.
-You can create additional questions, like phone number or address by clicking the blue Add or Edit Additional Forms Questions button.
+8. Next, you will create the form that attendees will fill out when they RSVP.
+You can add a progress bar to show how close you are to meeting your goal number of attendees.
+You can manage what fields are shown (such as first name) and create additional questions, like address by clicking the blue Edit Form button.

 This is your action manage page - from here you can send emails, edit the share language and edit your event details among other things!
 To get back to this page - find your event in the bottom righthand corner of your dashboard and click the manage button.